UdAyAn123/Dance/README.md

 Challenge 2 - I have encountered various issues that may seem trivial at first glance, but turned out to have consumed large amounts of time and energy.
 For example, I spent hours attempting to fix a problem caused by a misplaced iteration variable in a for-loop as I initially thought the problem was caused by something else.
 We also spent a long time figuring out async/await statements for a few functions to solve a problem that could be solved with a simple if-else statement.
 Through rigorous checking and testing, discussion with team members working on other parts of the app, and lots of googling, I was able to overcome these challenges.

-Challenge 3 - Because of our diverse set of skills, it was initially difficult for us to divy up the tasks we needed to accomplish in order to build DAINCE.
+Challenge 3 - Because of our diverse set of skills, it was initially difficult for us to divy up the tasks we needed to accomplish in order to build DANCE.
 However, by working together and playing to each others’ strengths, I was able to work on the areas that I was the most well suited for, and thus succeed as a team.

 ## Accomplishments that I am proud of
 I am exceptionally proud of how our project can better teach people dance and enhance learning from choreography videos/tutorials.